Texas Roadhouse Nutrition Facts Guide & PDF

 Table of Contents

-Key fact: A plain 6 oz.
-USDA Choice Sirloin at Texas Roadhouse contains approximately 250 calories and 46 grams of protein — making it one of the highest-protein, lowest-calorie entrées on the menu.
+A fact: A plain 6-oz, USDA Choice Sirloin at Texas Roadhouse restaurant contains about 250 calories and 46 grams of protein, which makes this food one of the highest-protein and lowest-calorie entrées on the menu.

 How to Read Texas Roadhouse Nutrition Facts